White Paper

 Conveyor Belting – Who sets the standards?

-Edited by mhd on 8.
+Written by David, L. edited by mhd on 8.
 May 2019

 Conveyor belts are required to handle an extremely diverse range of demands from wear, tear and impact damage right through to ozone and ultra violet radiation.
-With those demands comes an almost bewildering range of test methods and quality standards applied to each nindividual demand.
+With those demands comes an almost bewildering range of test methods and quality standards applied to each individual demand.
 In this special feature, conveyor belt consultant Leslie David explains who sets the standards and defines the test methods as well as some enlightening insights as to what to avoid and what to insist upon when choosing conveyor belts for specific tasks.

-The conveyor belt industry is a huge and highly competitive global market.
-To describe it as being ‘cut-throat’ would not be an exaggeration.
-However, such a high level of competition does not always benefit the end-user, especially when the pursuit of winning orders can so easily compromise safety, quality of performance and operational lifetime.
-To be brutally frank, mistakes can and do prove to be enormously expensive in more ways than one.Although many view conveyor belts simply as long lengths of thick black rubber, in reality, manufacturing conveyor belts is a surprisingly complex science.
-Modern-day belts have to cope with an enormous variety of potentially destructive materials, operating conditions. enviromental and health & safety factors.Consequently there are a number of different belt carcass constructions (types of belt) and an even wider range of rubber compounds designed to protect those constructions.
+Consequently there are a number of different belt carcass constructions (types of belt) and an even wider range of rubber compounds designed to protect those constructions.
 This includes everything from straight-forward wear & tear, rip and impact damage to exposure to heat, oil, chemicals, ozone & UV, extreme cold and fire.
 And with those differing requirements comes an almost bewildering range of test methods and quality standards.
 In this special feature, I will explain who sets the standards and defines the test methods as well as providing some guidance as to what to look out for when selecting conveyor belts for specific applications.

 European and International Standards